fac-members/fac-slides/src/slides/term-3/proj-mgmt.md

 ### Scrum(TM)

-A widely-used and agile software development method, that uses some of the terms below
+A widely-used and agile software development method, that introduces the following terms

 ---